 • What do you picture yourself doing in 10 years?

 Keep these questions in mind as you are writing other sections of your personal statement.
+Remember, though, to emphasize your professional experiences and motivations.
+Think of this like a job application, and build your narrative around your professional experiences and interests.

 This section is typically 2-4 paragraphs long, with examples to illustrate your point.
 To decide which experiences to share, ask yourself these two questions: In which ways did this experience help me grow?
 Why should the review committee care?
 One common mistake is to describe an experience in great detail and then fail to translate it into relevant strengths that the committee would care about.
 Therefore, explicitly say what that experience means for your future goals, including your work as a graduate student.